steamclock/internetmap/README.md

 Taking high-res screenshots
 ===========================

-To take a print resolution screenshot, you need to do the following:
+To take a print resolution screenshot on a Mac, you need to do the following:

 - Create a "InternetMap" subdirectory in you Home directory (The output path is currently hardcoded)